sumochang14/coonstrap/README.md

 **Q: Can using this get me banned/pwn3d?**

-**A:** No, it shouldn't as this isn't even a bogus script-kiddie unlimited Robux generator nor speedhack engine fuckery.
+**A:** No, it shouldn't as this isn't even a bogus script-kiddie unlimited Robux generator nor speedhack engine fuckery so it's moot.

 **Q: Dude, Why does it still has many reference to Bloxstrap?**

-**A:** Well, This was a direct fork from that to make it more convinient for my intended usage purpose.
+**A:** Well, This was a direct fork from that to make it more convinient for my intended usage purpose so it's not like Command+C Command+V plagiarise nor 1 to 1 carbon copy.

 ## Features